nyurik/kibana-vega-vis/README.md

         // Index name
         "index": "logstash-*",

+        // Use current dashboard search string and time range filter with the "@timestamp" field.
+        // Set value to true to ignore the time filter "%context_query%": "@timestamp",

-        // Query request - can be copied from the debug view of another visualizer
+        // TIP: request can be copied from the debug view of another visualizer
-        // You can try this query in Kibana Dev tools (hardcode or remove the %timefilter% first) "body": {
+        // You can try this query in Kibana Dev tools (hardcode or remove the `%...%` values first) "body": {
-          "query": {
-            "range": {
-              "@timestamp": {
-                // "%timefilter%" will be replaced with the current
-                // values of the time filter (from the upper right corner) "%timefilter%": true

-                // Only work with %timefilter%
-                // Shift the current timefilter by...
-                "shift": 10,
-                "unit": "minute" // supports week, day, hour, minute, second }
-            }
-          },

           // When aggegating, do not return individual documents that match the query "size": 0,